 Fisheries Queensland provided the working group with an overview of the current status of the Moreton Bay fishery to inform discussion.
 The working group noted that a range of Aboriginal fishing, commercial fishing and recreational fishing occur and all have benefits to the South East Queensland community.
 There remains some uncertainty around the amount of commercially caught finfish that is retailed to SEQ as opposed to Sydney or other similar markets.
 The working group sought some additional data around species, fisheries and areas of catch.

 The working group considered an appropriate geographic boundary for the Moreton Bay Regional Management Trial.
 After discussion around what best represents the Moreton Bay fishery, the working group recommended the trial apply to the following area: the northern, eastern and southern Moreton Bay Marine Park ‘outer’ boundaries and the tidal waters of rivers flowing in to this area (e.g. Brisbane River).
 Freshwater fisheries will not be considered as part of this process.
-The Moreton Bay Marine Park map can be viewed here.
+View the Moreton Bay Marine Park map.

 The working group identified the cultural, ecological, social, & economic values for the Moreton Bay fishery.
 The Quandamooka People’s unbroken connection with Moreton Bay was acknowledged.
 It was noted that despite the conflict all members agreed that improvement was needed and it was important that all sectors be part of the solution.
 The working group expressed it wants this process to have a positive outcome so as to maximise the value of this uniquely important fishery to all.

 The working group members discussed current issues, including:

 - Ecological issues such as localised depletion of certain species, bycatch from fishing, impact of bait netting by all sectors, lack of research and information to support decision making specific to Moreton Bay.